StanfordVL/iGibson/docs/installation.md

 ### Installing dependencies in Linux machines

 As most Python packages, we recommend to install iGibson in a virtual environment.
-We recommend Conda over standard virtual environments.
+We suggest to use Conda instead of a standard virtual environment.
 To setup anaconda with the right dependencies, run the following as your user account (**not as root/superuser**):

 ```bash
 # Install miniconda